 The Honours System offers public recognition to people in all walks of life and all sections of society who have given quite exceptional service and made a difference in their community or in the country.
 There are several different types of award, each one recognising a different type of contribution.

 The British Honours System is one of the oldest in the world.
 It has evolved over 650 years and today recognises merit, gallantry and service.
-Honours lists are published twice a year at New Year and in mid-June, on the date of HM The Queen's Official Birthday.
+Honours lists are published twice a year at New Year and in mid-June, on the date of HM The late Queen's Official Birthday.

 Anyone can receive an award if they reach the required standard of merit or service, and honours lists include a variety of people from diverse backgrounds.